128technology/docs/docs/config_basics.md

 When User A commits their changes, the changes applied to their candidate configuration are validated and then merged into the running configuration.
 The candidate configuration from User B is now behind the running configuration by User A’s three changes.

-User B also has one change of their own.
-User B’s candidate configuration requires a rebase before a commit to the conductor is completed.
-The rebase operation is part of the commit operation, and takes the transactions in User B’s current candidate configuration, validates them against the rebased running configuration, and then merges the candidate into the running config.
+User B has one change of their own.
+The validation and commit process compares the **updated** running configuration to User B's candidate configuration for conflicts.
+If none are found, then the local changes are committed to the running configuration on the conductor.

+If the validation operation encouters conflicts, an error message containing the details of the conflict is displayed, and the conflicts are deleted from the candiate config.
+All non-conflicting changes are preserved in the candidate configuration.

 ### Conflict Resolution

-If the validation operation encouters conflicts, an error message containing details is displayed for each conflict.
-Conflicts are not committed, and are deleted from the candiate config.
-Other changes are applied to the Candidate configuration.

-In the example below, User A changed the description of the router `Router`, but User B had already deleted that router, resulting in the conflict.
+In the example below, User B changed the description of the router `Router`, but User A had already deleted that router, resulting in the conflict.

 To see the configuration changes that were preserved in the candidate despite the conflicts, run `compare-config`.